 Do You Really Have Bed bugs?

 First, you need to make sure that you really do have bed bugs.
 The first signs that you might have bed bugs would be having bites on your skin.
 If you have any bug bites that you cannot explain, you will want to look at your mattress and sheets to look for some of the signs of a bedbug infestation.
-Check to see if you see any rusty looking spots.
-This could be an indicator of a bedbug that has been crushed.
+The bedbug is reddish brown in colour appearing redder and pumped up after having a blood meal.
+Check to see if you see any evidence of blood stains on your sheets.

 You will want to check the mattress, sheets, box spring, baseboards, curtains, the carpet, and more.
 Be thorough when you are looking for bed bugs.
 The very best way to get rid of bed bugs is to hire a professional, which is discussed later in the article.
 There are, however, some things that you can do to help with the infestation.

 Getting Rid of Bed bugs on Your Own

 The most important advice to give the homeowner is to be careful where you apply chemical.

 If you spray a chemical, all over, you are at risk of repelling the insect and instead of the problem being localized to one area you are now at risk of repelling them and spreading them all over and making the problem worse.

 We train our hotel customers to bag a room.
 Do not take things out of an infested room and place them elsewhere or you are at risk of spreading the problem.

 You must do what you can to minimize the spread of the bed bugs.
 Vacuum areas that are infested, including mattresses and carpets.
 Once you are done vacuuming, you will want to empty it into a plastic bag, which you seal then throw into the garbage outside.

 You will also want to wash your clothing, blankets, sheets, curtains, and more in hot water once or twice, and dry on high heat.